michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 ![Pooling](https://image.slidesharecdn.com/convnets-151015164458-lva1-app6891/95/deep-learning-convolutional-neural-networks-61-638.jpg?cb=1449100605)
 [Source](https://www.slideshare.net/perone/deep-learning-convolutional-neural-networks)

-Remember, the power of a convolutional layer is that we don't have to do much upfront raw image processing.
-The layer(s) will subsequently find the most salient features for us.

 A fully connected layer is defined such that every input unit is connected to every output unit much like the [multilayer perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron).

 ![Dense layer](https://image.slidesharecdn.com/layersintensorflow-170621125437/95/networks-are-like-onions-practical-deep-learning-with-tensorflow-21-638.jpg?cb=1498049767)
 [Source](https://www.slideshare.net/barbarafusinska/networks-are-like-onions-practical-deep-learning-with-tensorflow)

 Not represented in the code below, but important nonetheless, is dropout.
-Dropout removes a percentage of the neuron connections - helping to prevent overfitting by reducing the feature space for convolutional or, especially, dense layers.
+Dropout removes a percentage of the neuron connections - helping to prevent overfitting by reducing the feature space for convolutional and, especially, dense layers.

 ![Dropout](https://image.slidesharecdn.com/convnets-151015164458-lva1-app6891/95/deep-learning-convolutional-neural-networks-68-638.jpg?cb=1449100605)
 [Source](https://www.slideshare.net/perone/deep-learning-convolutional-neural-networks)

+Remember, the power of a convolutional layer is that we don't have to do much upfront raw image processing.
+The layer(s) will subsequently find the most salient features for us.

 In this post you will find ConvNets defined for four frameworks with adaptations to create easier comparisons (please leave comments as needed).
 The full example code can be found as a Jupyter notebook - [Ref](https://github.com/michhar/python-jupyter-notebooks/blob/master/multi_framework/ConvNet_Comparisons.ipynb).

+## The Frameworks

 ### Keras